devshridhar/OldPhonePadApp/README.md

 ### Workflow Features:
 1. **Automated Testing**:
    - Runs tests on every push or pull request to the `main` branch.
 2. **Code Coverage**:
    - Generates a coverage report using `dotnet test` with `XPlat Code Coverage`.
    - Uploads the coverage report as an artifact.
 3. **Code Formatting**:
    - Verifies code formatting using `dotnet format`.
 4. **Documentation Generation**:
-    - Builds the documentation using Doxygen and uploads it as an artifact.
+   - Builds the documentation using Doxygen and deploys it to GitHub Pages.
 5. **Release Management**:
    - Creates GitHub Releases for versioned tags.
+   - The release page contains a downloadable Windows executable file that runs as a console application.

 ### Running the Workflow Locally
 If needed, you can replicate the CI steps locally: